TenzinJam/TenzinJamyangSubmission/submissions/readme.md

 2. spotipy.db(file): this file contains
    - 4 base tables: artist, album , track, track_feature
    - 7 view tables: refer to "viewQueries" folder to see the list of READ queries for view tables in spotify.db

 3. viewQueries(folder): contains all the queries used to create the VIEW tables
    - artist_popularity: ranks the artist based on their popularity score.
-Ordered By Most to Least Popular
+Ordered By Most to Least Popular.
    - artists_ranked_by_albums: ranks the artists based on the number of their albums.
-Ordered By Most to Least number of albums
+Ordered By Most to Least number of albums.
    - artists_ranked_by_tracks: ranks the artists based on the number of their tracks.
-Ordered By Most to Least number of tracks
+Ordered By Most to Least number of tracks.
    - explicit_songs_by_artists: artists with their count of explicit songs.
 Ordered By Least to Most number of explicit songs.
    - nonexplicit_songs_by_artists: artists with their count of non-explicit songs.
 Ordered By Most to Least number of non-explicit songs.
    - longest_songs_by_artitsts: top ten songs of each artist based on their song's duration.
 ORDERED first by artist, then by the song's. duration.
    - tempo_ranked_by_artists: top 10 songs of each artists based on their song's tempo.
 Ordered first by artist, then by the song's duration.
    - most_followed: all 20 artists ranked by their number of followers.
 Ordered by most to least number of followers.

 4. visualization(folder): contains two files:
-          a) visualizationQueries.py(file): list of READ queries to create the plots out of
+   - visualizationQueries.py(file): list of READ queries to create the plots out of.
-          b) visualizationScript.py(file): running this script with run the queries in "visualizationQueries.py" and use matplotlib methods to plot visuals for respective data from the queries.
+   - visualizationScript.py(file): running this script with run the queries in "visualizationQueries.py" and use matplotlib methods to plot visuals for respective data from the queries.
                                            Please, uncomment the method invocation at the end to run the plotting.
-          c) visualization_plots.pdf(file): collection of 4 plots created using python's matplotlib module:
+   - visualization_plots.pdf(file): collection of 4 plots created using python's matplotlib module:
      - Bar chart of "Artists Ranked by Their Music's Energy Feature"
      - Scatter Plot showing the "Correlation Between Artists' Valence Feature and Their Popularity"
      - Bar Char to show "Artists' Popularity Ranking"
      - Simple Graph Plot to show "Fluctuations in an Artist's music's Danceability Across Years/Albums".
 Artist = "Drake"
      - Scatter Plot showing "Correlation Between Artist's Valence Feature and Number of Followers"
      - Try creating at least one Pie Chart.

 5. .gitignore(file): some files we don't need pushed up for security reasons:
    - .cache
    - visualization/__pycache__

 </details>